 Her book awards include: American Library Association “Notable,” Aesop Accolades by the American Folklore Society, Parents’ Choice “Gold” Award, Booklist Editor Choice, and two Minnesota Book Awards.
 Her books frequently land on state children’s choice book master lists across the country.
 “The greatest reward for me,” Casanova states, “is when a young reader tells me she or he loves one of my books.
 For me, it’s all about communicating writer-to-reader through a character and story.”

-Now, with 19 books published and many more under contract and forthcoming, she divides her time between writing and traveling.
-Nationally and internationally, at schools and conferences, Casanova shares her love of writing and reading with children and adults.
+Now, with 38 books published and more forthcoming, she divides her time between writing and traveling.
+Nationally and internationally, at schools and conferences, Casanova shares her passion for reading and writing with audiences of all ages.

 ALA Notable Children’s Book